 - 1. Persistent water quality problems that are a result of nonpoint pollution within the entire watershed, including areas outside of the City of Lakewood. - 2.
-Persistent problems with base flows in Clover Creek. - 3.
-An extensively developed shoreline area throughout the SMA with predominantly private land ownership (Chambers Creek being the exception). - 4.
-Heavy use of public parks and demand for parking, active recreation and water dependent facilities that have the potential to conflict with shoreline habitat restoration.
+Persistent problems with base flows in Clover Creek.

+- 3. An extensively developed shoreline area throughout the SMA with predominantly private land ownership (a portion of Chambers Creek being the exception). - 4.
+Heavy use of public parks and demand for parking, public access, active recreation and water dependent facilities that have the potential to conflict with shoreline habitat restoration.